jykay/jykay.github.io/_posts/2019-01-06-this-year-resolution.md

 ```

-Also, here is the list of personal goal for the resolution.
+Also, here is the list of my personal goals as resolution.

 ```
 1. Weight loss up to 170 lb